 The Conversation from the Mastering Diabetes Perspective

 Before we wade into this conversation, a word from Mastering Diabetes.
-We have a system of green light, yellow light, and red light foods, which are designed to provide a simple guide for how to reverse insulin resistance and improve your overall health.
+We have a system of green light, yellow light, and red light foods, which are designed to provide a simple guide for how to reverse insulin resistance, control your blood sugar, and improve your overall health.